NotABully.org is reader-supported. We may earn a small commission through products purchased using links on this page.

-Reason 1: You have a High Energy or Young Dog
+Reason 1: You Have A High Energy Dog Or A Puppy

-Think about how busy dogs like border collies, German Shepherds, Huskies, or even bigger working breeds like Rottweilers are.
+German Shepherds, Huskies, or even bigger working breeds like Rottweilers also want to stay busy.
 They will need more mental and physical stimulation than a dog bred to be a lap companion and are more likely to want to play all the time.

-If you have a young dog or working breed that likes fetch, constantly bringing a ball to you in the house like this young dog might be a common occurrence.
+If you have a young dog or working breed that likes fetch constantly bringing a ball to you in the house, like this young dog in the video, might be a common occurrence.

 Reason 2: Not Enough Exercise